CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-4.md

     ![](../media/ad27.png)

-   >**Note:** Make sure you are in the directory where the Bicep template and parameters file resides.
-If not switch to the directory cd C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files\iac
+   >**Note:** Make sure you are in the directory where the Bicep template and parameters file reside.
+If not, switch to the directory cd C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files\iac

 1. Run the following command to initiate the deployment using the Bicep template and parameters file:

    ```
    New-AzResourceGroupDeployment -Name "createresource" -TemplateFile "monitoringinfra.bicep" -TemplateParameterFile "monitoringinfra.parameters.json" -ResourceGroup $RGname
    ```

-1. Monitor the output in the terminal , and wait for until the deployment is succeeded.
+1. Monitor the output in the terminal, and wait until the deployment succeeds.

    ![](../media/ex4-task1-5.png)